 Currently, the free health insurance provided by the government of the Dominican Republic until June 2021 is not offered anymore.

 How is the beach in Punta Cana during Covid-19?

-While most of the beautiful beaches in Punta Cana were highly frequented before Covid-19, with all the all-inclusive resorts open, many people walking along the beach and beach bars frequented with happy travelers, everything is (obviously) super quite now.
-While this is not particularly worth mentioning, it is impressive to see how pristine and virgin the beach turned in these few months without visitors.
-If you ever wanted to see how the beach of Punta Cana looked 30-40 years ago before mass tourism started in the area, you have a chance to get this picture now.
-Natural flotsam is piling up at the beach, palm trees are swaying in the wind without any people around for miles and some fishing boats seem to not have moved for ages.
-It is a totally different atmosphere, especially when you leave your accommodation and walk along the beach passing all the other all-inclusive resorts of Punta Cana which are currently closed.
+While most of the beautiful beaches in Punta Cana were highly frequented before Covid-19, with all the all-inclusive resorts open, many people walking along the beach and beach bars frequented with happy travelers, everything has been super quiet for a few months.
+It was impressive to see how pristine and virgin the beach turned in these few months without visitors.
+Natural flotsam was piling up at the beach, palm trees were swaying in the wind without any people around for miles and some fishing boats seemed to not have moved for ages.
+It was a totally different atmosphere.

 Hospital situation in Punta Cana in times of Coronavirus

 When traveling in times of Coronavirus, it is also important to check the available hospitals and medical infrastructure in your holiday destination, just in case you – despite all the measures – get infected or have any other accident.
 Luckily, Punta Cana has a particularly good supply of international hospitals, private clinics and English-speaking doctors, so that you don’t have to worry about medical treatment, as long as you are properly insured.
 Also, thanks to the low population density of the area, emergency beds and ventilators were (and are) always available even during peak times of Covid-19 in Punta Cana and it is not expected that this is going to change in the future.